Kid-Friendly Nature Centers in Metro Atlanta

 Perhaps the most well-known of metro area’s nature destinations, this 127-acre center sits on the banks of the Chattahoochee River in Roswell.
 Kids flock to the CNC for its guided day and night hikes, canoe trips, animal encounters and the reptile and fish exhibit at the interpretive center.
 9135 Willeo Rd., Roswell.

 A lesser-known nature preserve in southwest Atlanta, this one has easy walking trails and a small, but beautiful waterfall.
 With three hiking trails (all suited for kids or beginners), families can spend a long time in this peaceful place and even see the remains of trenches from the Civil War battle of Utoy Creek.
 2852 Cascade Rd.
 SW, Atlanta.

 Visitors have frequented this center in Gainesville for more than 30 years because of its guided hikes, camp and field trip programs and 12 miles of trails.
 Kids love the “live animal” exhibit where they can get close to snakes, spiders and reptiles.
 2125 Elachee Dr., Gainesville.

 They call themselves “an oasis in suburbia” and it is easy to see why.
 On the northside of bustling Decatur, this 28-acre preserve has several miles of trails and is a wildlife sanctuary.
 2580 Pine Bluff Dr., Decatur

-Right in the heart of Sandy Springs, this nature preserve used to be a working farm (starting in the 1800s) and was donated to the city by the last owner.
+Right in the heart of Sandy Springs, this nature preserve was a working farm in the 1800s and was donated to the city by its last owner.
 It has a cute bungalow on the property as well as a community garden.
 Visitors can hike the trail, which is just under a mile, and see lots of wildlife.
-7300 Brandon Mill Rd., Sandy Springs
+7300 Brandon Mill Rd., Sandy Springs.